guffy1234/rust_ros2_demo_ws/README.md

 - [Troubleshooting](#troubleshooting)

 ## Project
-- **Description**: Demonstrates ROS 2 publisher/subscriber implemented in Rust using the `r2r` / `rclrs` (Rust client library) bindings.
+- **Description**: Demonstrates ROS 2 publisher/subscriber implemented in Rust using the `r2r` / `rclrs` bindings.
 Use this to learn Rust + ROS 2 integration or as a starting point for your own Rust nodes.

 ## Prerequisites
+- **Host / distro**: Ubuntu 24.04 is the tested target (recommended) — you can run it as a native install, inside a VM, or as a WSL2 distro on Windows.
 - **ROS 2 Jazzy**: Installed on the host (commonly in `/opt/ros/jazzy`).
 - **Rust toolchain**: `rustc`, `cargo` (use `rustup` to install/manage toolchains).
 - **colcon**: Used to build the workspace (and the Rust packages wrapped for ROS 2).
 - **Development tools**: Recommended — Visual Studio Code, CMake, build-essential packages.

 ## Quick Setup
+- The repository includes a Windows PowerShell helper `setup_distro.ps1` for Windows users.
+When run, the script installs Ubuntu 24.04 (no selection option), creates a user named `simuser` without a password and makes that user the default.
+Review the script before running.

-- The repository includes helper scripts to prepare the environment.
+- The repository also includes helper scripts to prepare the environment.
 From the repository root run:

 ```bash
 bash ./setup_ros2_jazzy.sh
 ```

-- Additional setup scripts in the repo (run if you need them):
+- Additional setup scripts in the repo (run if needed):

 ```bash
 bash ./setup_rust.sh        # install rustup and toolchain